bulhoesgabriel/costs/README.md

 # costs
  "Costs" project from React.js course <br>
  <br>
-In the project directory, you can run the app in the development mode: <br>
+In the project directory, execute this command in terminal to run the app in development mode: <br>
 <br>
 npm run start-all <br>
 <br>